4 tiny tots at Baan Lad Khammune

 What We Provide:

-As client safety is our prime objective we only use top spec equipment, as these adventure tours have been created to minimise risk, yet still keep the adrenalin pumping and having fun.
+As client safety is our prime objective we only use top spec equipment, as these adventure tours have been created to minimise risk, yet still keep the adrenaline pumping and having fun.

-The Mekong River over this section is only a Grade 1 to 2 river with just a few rapids which are passable by powered river boats with a shallow draft.
-But in the rainy season (June to October) the sheer volume of flood water increases the current and skims you along at an impressive 8 – 10 km/hour, so not a lot of strenuous paddling required, but it can present some unique challenges.
+The Mekong River over this 300+ kms section is only a Grade 1 to 2 river with just a few rapids which are passable by powered river boats with a shallow draft.
+But in the Monsoon season (June to October) the sheer volume of flood water significantly increases the current and will skim you along at an impressive 8 – 10 km/hour, so not a lot of strenuous paddling required, but it can present some unique challenges.

-Our equipment is kept in as new condition, including sit on top, Feelfree Gemini kayaksFeelfree are designed in New Zealand and was originally established by Ferg or Ian Ferguson, New Zealand’s most awarded Olympic sportsman, who has won 4 gold and 1 silver medals for kayaking at the Olympic Games.
+Our equipment is kept in as new condition, including sit on top, Feelfree Gemini kayaksFeelfree are designed in New Zealand and was originally established by Ferg or Ian Ferguson, New Zealand’s second most awarded Olympic sportsman, who has won 1 silver and 4 gold medals for kayaking at the Olympic Games.

 The Gemini model is a self draining, tandem kayak (3.8m x 32kg) with comfortable foam seats and backrests, along with drink holder, lightweight paddle, paddle tether, a small, sealed storage compartment for personal items and a wheel in the keel, to make it easier to manoeuvre once on the beach.